kfsoftware/hlf-operator-explorer/README.md

 ## Deployment

+### Kubernetes
-To deploy this project run
+To deploy this project you need to install the [hlf-operator](https://github.com/hyperledger-labs/hlf-operator) in the Kubernetes cluster.

+Then, there

 ```bash
   npm run deploy